 - The Signature snow leopard expedition to Ladakh starts and ends in New Delhi, India.

-- Departures include domestic air, a hotel in Delhi on either end, and are capped at 8 guests.
+- Departures include domestic air, a hotel in Delhi on either end.

 - The Signature snow leopard expedition adds specialist tour leaders to our field team.
 Specialist tour leaders are photographers, naturalists, historians, and highly acclaimed explorers.
 This is the best snow leopard photo tour out there.